FirelyTeam/firely-docs/vonk/facade/databasemodel.rst

 Reverse engineer the database model
 -----------------------------------

-To use EF Core, install the package for the database provider(s) you want to target.
+To use `EF Core <https://docs.microsoft.com/en-us/ef/core/>`_, install the package for the database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see Database Providers.

 * Tools > NuGet Package Manager > Package Manager Console